cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 School events are published on [Cultuurkuur](https://www.cultuurkuur.be), but not on UiTinVlaanderen.

 > There is also a user interface available to enter school events, on <https://www.uitdatabank.be>.
-We recommend using this interface if you only organizer a limited number of school events per year.
+We recommend using this interface if you only organize a limited number of school events per year.
 >
 > For questions about school events, please contact <content.cultuurkuur@publiq.be>.